ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems: Experimentation and Conclusions

-\textbf{First}, we train the baseline CQCC-GMM model using the Reddot Replayed dataset (training + development set), and then test it on the ReMASC dataset.
+\textbf{First}, we train the baseline CQCC-GMM model using the Reddot Replayed data set (training + development set), and then test it on the ReMASC data set.
 This is to evaluate if the defense model trained with data collected in partially controlled indoor environments with short speaker-microphone distances can be generalized to realistic VCS usage scenarios.
-The trained defense model (referred to as RedDots Pre-trained in Table~\ref{tab:baseline}) achieves 24.7\% EER on the evaluation set of the RedDots Replayed dataset, but performs much worse on the ReMASC dataset (note that the lower bound of EER is 50\%), indicating that the performance of the anti-spoofing model is sensitive to the environment and replay/recording settings, and may fail to work in (unseen) realistic scenarios. \textbf{Second}, we train the baseline CQCC-GMM model with both RedDots Replayed (training + development set) and ReMASC dataset together, then test it on the RedDots Replayed evaluation set and achieve an EER of 20.2\%, which is 4.5\% lower than the EER achieved by the model trained with only the RedDots Replayed dataset, indicating that training a defense model with additional data collected in various uncontrolled realistic conditions can also improve its performance in relatively controlled conditions. \textbf{Third}, we evaluate the defense performance when the target environment is unseen by the model using the ReMASC dataset.
+The trained defense model (referred to as RedDots Pre-trained in Table~\ref{tab:baseline}) achieves 23.9\% EER (our reproduction, slightly differs from the result of 24.7\% reported in~\cite{Kinnunen2017}) on the evaluation set of the RedDots Replayed data set, but performs much worse on the ReMASC data set (note that the lower bound of EER is 50\%), indicating that the performance of the anti-spoofing model is sensitive to the environment and replay/recording settings, and may fail to work in (unseen) realistic scenarios. \textbf{Second}, we train the baseline CQCC-GMM model with both RedDots Replayed (training + development set) and entire ReMASC data set together, then test it on the RedDots Replayed evaluation set and achieve an EER of 20.2\%, which is 3.7\% lower than the EER achieved by the model trained with only the RedDots Replayed data set, indicating that training a defense model with additional data collected in various uncontrolled realistic conditions can also improve its performance in relatively controlled conditions. \textbf{Third}, we evaluate the defense performance when the target environment is unseen by the model using the ReMASC data set.
 Specifically, when testing in each target environment, we train the baseline CQCC-GMM model using data of three environments other than the target environment (referred to as Env-Independent in Table~\ref{tab:baseline}).
-We observe that the trained models perform noticeably better than the RedDots Pre-trained model (except Env-D), but are still unsatisfactory, especially when the speaker speaks from various distances to the microphone (e.g., Env-B) or the environment has complex noise (Env-C and Env-D).
+We observe that the trained models perform noticeably better than the RedDots Pre-trained model (except Env-D), but are still unsatisfactory, especially when the speaker speaks from various distances to the microphone (e.g., Env-B) or the environment has complex noise (Env-C \& D).
 This indicates that the environment and recording scenario do have a large impact on the defense model. \textbf{Fourth}, we evaluate the defense performance when the target environment is seen by the model.
-For each environment, we split the ReMASC dataset randomly into two disjoint and speaker-independent sets of roughly same size and then train the baseline CQCC-GMM defense model (referred to as Env-Dependent in Table~\ref{tab:baseline}) on one set and test on the other.
-We observe a remarkable performance improvement compared with RedDots Pre-trained and the Env-Independent model, indicating that the defense model can be significantly strengthened if it has knowledge about the target environment, even when the speaker is unknown.
+For each environment, we split the ReMASC data set randomly into two disjoint and speaker-independent sets of roughly same size and then train the baseline CQCC-GMM defense model (referred to as Env-Dependent in Table~\ref{tab:baseline}) on one set and test on the other.
+We observe a remarkable improvement compared with RedDots Pre-trained and the Env-Independent model, indicating that the defense model can be significantly strengthened if it has knowledge about the target environment, even when the speaker is unknown.